plasma-umass/scalene/README.md

                              CPU sampling rate (default: every 0.01s)
        --malloc-threshold MALLOC_THRESHOLD
                              only report profiles with at least this many allocations (default: 100)

+     When running Scalene in the background, you can suspend/resume profiling for the process ID that Scalene reports.
+For example:

+        % python3 -m scalene [options] yourprogram.py &
+      Scalene now profiling process 12345
+        to suspend profiling: python3 -m scalene.profile --off --pid 12345
+        to resume profiling:  python3 -m scalene.profile --on  --pid 12345

 ## Installation